mehulagg/gitlab/doc/development/database_review.md

 - Decide whether a database review is needed.
 - If database review is needed, add the ~database label.
 - [Prepare the merge request for a database review](#how-to-prepare-the-merge-request-for-a-database-review).
+- Provide the [required](#required) artifacts prior to submitting the MR

 A database **reviewer**'s role is to:

+- Ensure the [required](#required) artifacts are provided and in the proper format.
+If they are not, reassign the merge request back to the author.
 - Perform a first-pass review on the MR and suggest improvements to the author.
 - Once satisfied, relabel the MR with ~"database::reviewed", approve it, and reassign MR to the database **maintainer** suggested by Reviewer